ashish9495/Mutual-Fund-Return-Prediction/README.md

 This model provides a data-driven recommendation for which asset factors (such as type, risk level, or market cap) are more likely to contribute to higher mutual fund performance.

 ## ✍️ Author
-Created by [Your Name] as part of a data science internship assignment.
+Created by Kothmeerkar Ashish as part of a data science internship assignment.